Hyzan08/Daep-Shader/README.md

 # Daep-Shader
-Daep Shader, a realistic shader suitable on low devices.This shader will change the look or graphics of ordinary (vanilla) to be realistic.Want to try?
+shaders suitable for 1-2 GB RAM devices.
+Want to try?